 - Hi-Volume, Low-Margin

 No single model is the best or the worse.
 Each works in their respective industries.
 In general, the models exist by default and it is highly improbable that you can move your small business into another one of the types without changing the particular business sector/industry.
-Allow me to illustrate.
+An illustration is appropriate.

 Wal-Mart is by far the most significant retail player in the world-wide market.
-I believe they control about 12% of all retail.
+They control about > 11% of all retail.
 They definitely follow the Hi-Volume, Low-Margin model mostly out of default.
 All of their competition uses the same model.
 There is no way that Wal-Mart can shift their model to Hi-Volume, Hi-Margin format.
 Their customer retention would fall dramatically if they raised their prices.
 But, this model works with this particular industry.

 At the other corner sits Boeing.
 Here, it is low-volume with a hi-margin.
 Nobody is going to mass produce huge airplanes; it literally takes several years from start to finish constructing an airplane.
 Quality control is a cornerstone of their business and even a little error can cause huge repercussions.
-I guess they could go to the low-volume low-margin section but the overhead costs would cause the company to lose money.
+They could go to the low-volume low-margin section but the overhead costs would cause the company to lose money.
 If this happens, they would go out of business.
-So out of necessity, this type of industry exists using this model.
+Out of necessity, this type of industry exists using this model.

 The following sections below explain the four types of business models and provide examples of businesses that use this model.
-In addition I elaborate as why the model is successful in the respective industries and that no single model is absolutely the best.
+In addition, this article elaborates as why the model is successful in the respective industries and that no single model is absolutely the best.

 Low-Volume, High-Margin Business Activity